dynamics-of-stellar-systems/dynamite/docs/getting_started/configuration.rst

 - ``orblib_settings``
     - ``use_new_mirroring``: boolean

 This controls whether or not to use the correction to orbit mirroring introduces in `Quenneville et al 2021 <https://arxiv.org/abs/2111.06904>`_ .
-This is optional: if ommited, the default is True.
+This is optional: if omitted, the default is True.

 ``weight_solver_settings``